 What Have We Learned from Paleoclimatology?

 To understand and predict changes in the climate system, we need a more complete understanding of seasonal-to-century scale climate variability than can be obtained from the instrumental climate record.
-So, several decades ago, paleoclimatologists began constructing a blueprint of how the Earth's temperature changed over the centuries before 1850 and the widespread use of thermometers.
+So, several decades ago, paleoclimatologists began constructing a blueprint of how Earth's temperature changed over the centuries before 1850 and the widespread use of thermometers.
 Out of this initial work emerged a view of the past climate based on limited data from tree rings, historical documents, sediments, and other proxy data sources.
-Today, many more paleoclimate records are available from around the world, providing a much improved view of past changes in the Earth's temperature.
+Today, many more paleoclimate records are available from around the world, providing a much improved view of past changes in Earth's temperature.

-From the paleoclimate perspective, climate change is normal and part of the Earth's natural variability related to interactions among the atmosphere, ocean, and land as well as changes in the amount of solar radiation reaching Earth.
+From the paleoclimate perspective, climate change is normal and part of Earth's natural variability related to interactions among the atmosphere, ocean, and land as well as changes in the amount of solar radiation reaching Earth.
 The geologic record also includes a variety of evidence for large-scale climate changes.
 For example, warm climate vegetation, dinosaurs, and corals living at high latitudes about 90–120 million years ago indicate globally warm conditions at that time.

 Paleoclimate data has also shown that glacial cycles, a pattern of ice ages and glacial retreats lasting thousands of years, dominated the climate of the past two million years.
 During the peak of the most recent glacial cycle, about 21,000 years ago, massive terrestrial ice sheets extended over large parts of North America and Europe and global temperature was about 9°F colder than today.
 Since the end of the last ice age over 10,000 years ago, the planet has undergone many changes in climate.
 Warming during medieval times and cooling during the “Little Ice Age” a few centuries ago dominate the last millennia.